jhhfrjou/3rd-Year-Project/Final Report/drafts/Design.md

 ## Graph Drawing

-After optimising allocation matrices, the end result is a list of allocation matrices and their scores which is hard to understand at a glance.
-Therefore graphs are necessary to easily view the outcomes of the.
+After optimising allocation matrices, the functions return a list of the best allocation matrices and their scores for each iteration.
+These are quite difficult to interpret quickly.
+Therefore graphs are necessary to easily view the outcomes of the optimisation functions.
 There are two groups of graphs used: the progression of scores with the number of iterations, used to show the functionality and suitability of the algorithms and the second is graphical view of the allocation matrix.
 Where each value of the allocation matrix corresponds to the line on the graph.
+This is useful for looking for trends in the allocation matrices.

 *Add examples?*

 ### Scores

 The scores are drawn using matplotlib.
 The optimisation functions return an array of the best allocations from each iteration.
 The multiple runs of the optimisation function are then combined into a 2d array of scores and are written to a csv file.
 This is parsed by the python script into a 2d array of scores.
-The average and standard deviations of these scores are found and the average and standard deviation are plotted onto a graph using the errorbar plotting function.
+The average and standard deviations of these scores are found are plotted onto a graph using the errorbar plotting function.
+This shows the progression of the functions and also the convergence of the functions.

 ### Network Graphs

 The network graphs to visualise the allocations are drawn using graphviz.
 To get the final allocation matrix from a 2d array to a format that can be read by graphviz to produce the graph.
 The initial scenario is used to get the initial number of arms on each side and their sizes.
-These are then written to the graphviz file as the nodes of the gr The allocation matrix is iterated through and non-zero elements are added to the graphvis file with their i and j indices.
+These are then written to the graphviz file as the clusters of nodes on each side.
+Then the allocation matrix is iterated through and non-zero elements are added as edges between Rj and Bi, since each element denotes Rj attacking Bi with that proportion of their total firepower.
+These edged have their width set to be the proportional to their proportion of firepower, so 0.98 of their force will a darker and wider line than 0.01.
+This creates an image that makes it easier to understand the allocation.
+This shows which friendly arm should attack each enemy arm and with the proportion of their force.